daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

 4. Select “MathCAT Settings...” and press enter.

 The MathCAT Preferences dialog has three categories of settings: Speech, Navigation, and Braille.
-To move between these three collection of settings, use CTRL + tab to cycle through the options.
+To move between these three collection of settings, use CTRL + tab to cycle through them.
+Use tab to move through the options, and arrow keys to make a selection.

 Below are the suggested Speech and
 Navigation settings: